cpvdeveloper/crispyvibes.co.uk/content/tech-blog/3-reasons-to-avoid-using-immutable-js/index.md

 myImmutableList.push(4)
 ```

 This ensures that `myImmutableMap`&nbsp;and `myImmutableList`&nbsp;are never mutated, and they can then be converted back to plain JavaScript objects/arrays when necessary using the `toJS()`&nbsp;function.
 ImmutableJS also has a lot of performance optimization going on behind the scenes to make these immutable updates fast and efficient.
+For example, the push and pop methods of an ImmutableJS `List`&nbsp;scale with `O(1)`&nbsp;time complexity even though they result in a new object.

 Here's how ImmutableJS works with Redux in short: